Loading figure…

 “Jeffries criticized the 2022 Supreme Court ruling overturning Roe v.
 Wade, calling it "an assault on freedom, the Constitution and the values shared by a majority of Americans".”

-Why: Cosponsoring the Women's Health Protection Act of 2025 directly advances the stated position of protecting abortion access nationwide.
+Why: Cosponsoring the Women's Health Protection Act directly advances the stated position of protecting legal access to abortion nationwide.

 Referred to the House Committee on the Judiciary.